Water turbine: Environmental impact

 Water turbines are generally considered a clean power producer, as the turbine causes essentially no change to the water.
 They use a renewable energy source and are designed to operate for decades.
 They produce a significant portion of the world's electrical supply.

 Negative consequences of water turbines are mostly associated with the dams normally required for their operation.
 Dams alter the natural ecology of rivers, potentially killing fish, stopping migrations, and disrupting livelihoods.
 Dams also cause less obvious, but potentially serious, consequences, including increased evaporation of water (especially in arid regions), and changes to water temperature and flow patterns.
-In the United States, it is now illegal to block the migration of fish, so dam builders must provide fish ladders for species such as salmon and white sturgeon.
+In the United States, it is illegal to block the migration of fish, so dam builders must provide fish ladders for species such as salmon and white sturgeon.